zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ```

 Good!
 We have a working OpenCL system supporting both graphics cards, and needed only `apt-get install`
 with no out-of-distro repositories.
-The "nice to have" that's missing (given my requirements) is OpenCL
+The "nice to have" that's missing is OpenCL **CPU** support.
-**CPU** support.

 ## Going beyond: installing CPU support

 Unfortunately there isn't currently in Ubuntu an OpenCL ICD for CPUs.
 One used to come with
-`fglrx`, and supported AMD and Intel CPUs, but that package was dropped in Ubuntu 16.04.
+`fglrx`, supporting AMD and Intel CPUs, but that package was dropped in Ubuntu 16.04.
-There are binary installers from Intel and AMD, but I tend to avoid them.
-I'm on
-Debian/Ubuntu precisely because I value solid dependency management.

-However, things are improving.
-Here are the options.
+Installing one is easy though.
+There are two options.

 #### Intel's CPU driver